overclokk/ItalyStrap-child/README.md

 Place ItalyStrap-child folder in the themes (/wp-content/themes/) directory

-You can rename the child theme directory
+Rename the child theme directory, example "My_Theme"

-Activate it via Admin - Appearance - Themes
+Activate it via Admin -> Appearance -> Themes

+Via command line you can enter in the directory and type:

+npm install
+composer install
+bower install

 And build an awesome web site :-)